Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Methods

-To isolate the effect of the SSL objective, we pretrain all baselines on the same NHANES corpus with matched windowing/sampling, and evaluate all methods under the same subject-disjoint transfer protocol.
-We consider four SSL objectives: (i) contrastive learning (TF-C) \citep{Zhang2022SelfSupervisedCP}, (ii) augmentation prediction (AugPred; replicating the architecture and objective of \citet{Yuan_2024}), (iii) masked reconstruction with equal-length chunking (naive tokenization), and (iv) our masked reconstruction of movement segments.
-The equal-chunking baseline directly ablates tokenization: it keeps the masked-reconstruction objective fixed while replacing movement-segment tokens with equal-length chunks.
-Upstream training metrics for all baselines are reported in Appendix~\ref{sec:baseline_upstream}.
-Additional implementation details (optimizers, model sizes, and baseline architectures) are provided in Appendix~\ref{app:impl}.
+To ensure a fair comparison and isolate the impact of our proposed tokenization, we pretrain all baselines on the same NHANES corpus with matched windowing and sampling, and evaluate all methods under the same subject-disjoint transfer protocol.
+We compare our approach against two distinct categories of baselines.

+First, we consider three representative wearable SSL configurations: (i) contrastive learning (TF-C) \citep{Zhang2022SelfSupervisedCP}, (ii) augmentation prediction (AugPred; replicating the architecture and objective of \citet{Yuan_2024}), and (iii) a naive tokenization baseline that performs masked reconstruction over equal-length chunks.
+The equal-chunking baseline serves as a direct ablation of our tokenization strategy: it keeps the masked-reconstruction objective fixed while replacing biologically meaningful movement-segment tokens with arbitrary time chunks of the raw signal.
+Upstream training metrics and comprehensive implementation details (e.g., optimizers, model sizes, and baseline architectures) are provided in Appendices~\ref{sec:baseline_upstream} and~\ref{app:impl}.

-We also include two generic time-series foundation models -- Chronos \citep{ansari2024chronoslearninglanguagetime} and Moment \citep{goswami2024momentfamilyopentimeseries} -- as contextual reference points.
-Note that we evaluate their publicly released checkpoints without additional pretraining.
+Second, to provide a broader context, we include two general-purpose time-series foundation models: Chronos \citep{ansari2024chronoslearninglanguagetime} and Moment \citep{goswami2024momentfamilyopentimeseries}.
+These models are tested using their publicly released checkpoints without any domain-specific pretraining.